Better Understanding the Believer’s Future Judgment

 IV.
 A DETAIL ABOUT REWARDS

 As if this study were not profound already, it becomes increasingly so.
-1 Corinthians 4:5 indicates that the secret sins of believers will be revealed during the Bema Seat judgment.
+First Corinthians 4:5 indicates that the secret sins of believers will be revealed during the Bema Seat judgment.
 Beloved, this fact in itself should provide ample motivation for godly living!
 Note this idea in what Paul pens to believers:

-“Therefore do not go on passing judgment before the time, but wait until the Lord comes who will both bring to light the things hidden in the darkness and disclose the motives of men’s hearts; and then each man’s praise will come to him from God.”
+Therefore do not go on passing judgment before the time, but wait until the Lord comes who will both bring to light the things hidden in the darkness and disclose the motives of men’s hearts; and then each man’s praise will come to him from God.

 Your final reward will not be based solely on outward service, but also on inward holiness and motives.

-That is to say God accounts the things done outwardly right with inwardly wrong motives as wood, hay, stubble.
+That is to say God accounts the right things done outwardly with inwardly wrong motives as wood, hay, straw.
 Wow!
 Such truth should drive us to our knees.
-“Search me, O God, and know my heart…”5 must be our constant prayer as we seek to serve Him from a pure heart.
+Search me, O God, and know my heart4 must be our constant prayer as we seek to serve Him from a pure heart.
 As you can see, this important detail is not to be overlooked in a study about the believer’s rewards.

 No one can possibly begin to know what compels another person to good or bad deeds.
 To make verbal assessments like, “This is all about him—not God” while a person sincerely attempts to serve God illustrates the error in but one of many ways.
 Such spiritual immaturity also fosters a bad Christian culture of self-righteousness.
 Pharisaic attitudes turn off many an onlooker.
-This passage specifically teaches that the Lord “discloses the motives of men’s hearts”—not you!
+This passage specifically teaches that the Lord discloses the motives of men’s hearts—not you!

 Rejecting judgmentalism and realizing that judgment is God’s responsibility will free you to love people more fully and unreservedly versus harboring unmerited skepticism and jaded emotions!
 Such easily identified attitudes are both repulsive and ugly.
-Remember: To judge others’ motives leaves you vulnerable to God’s judgment of your motives—and to losing His reward for otherwise faithful service.
+Remember: to judge others’ motives leaves you vulnerable to God’s judgment of your motives—and to losing His reward for otherwise faithful service.

 V. THE DELIGHT REGARDING REWARDS